tierratelematics/PyPOM/docs/user_guide_splinter.rst

 page.
 The :py:class:`~pypom.page.Page` class provided by PyPOM provides a simple implementation that can be sub-classed to apply to your project.

-To instantiate a page object with PyPOM you will need a Selenium_ :py:class:`~selenium.webdriver.remote.webdriver.WebDriver` object.
+To instantiate a page object with PyPOM you will need a Splinter_ :py:class:`~splinter.Browser` object.
 The following very simple example opens the Mozilla website in Firefox, and instantiates a page object representing the landing page::

   from pypom import Page
-  from selenium.webdriver import Firefox
+  from splinter import Browser

   class Mozilla(Page):
       pass

-  driver = Firefox()
+  driver = Browser()
   driver.get('https://www.mozilla.org')
   page = Mozilla(driver)